msejaz/SCCMdocs/sccm/core/servers/deploy/configure/deploy-and-manage-content.md

 -   When you import the prestaged content file on a site server, the content files are added to the content library on the site server, and then registered in the site server database.

--   When you import the prestaged content file on a distribution point, the content files are added to the content library on the distribution point, and a status message is sent to the site server that informs the site that the content is available on the distribution point.
+-   When you import the pre-staged content file on a distribution point, the content files are added to the content library on the distribution point, and a status message is sent to the site server that informs the site of the content's availability on the distribution point.

 **Limitations and considerations for prestaged content:**